 - Improve your quality of life

-Coaching is a commitment between the client and the coach for a minimum of three months during regularly scheduled appointments. which may be done via telephone, SKYPE or face to face.
+Coaching is a commitment between the client and the coach for a minimum of three months.
+There will be regularly scheduled appointments online or face to face.
 Each session is 30 – 45 minutes in length, usually once a week.
-Coaching includes regular email and text feedback.
+Individuals are responsible for regular check-ins with their coach.

 If you’re ready to take action.
 Be accountable.
 Enter into a partnership.
 Have a strong desire to make a change in your life, contact us.